 Wondering why this waterfall is called Rainbow Falls?
 As you might guess, a rainbow can commonly be seen in the early morning as the sunlight refracts off the cascading water droplets of the waterfall.
 For the best chance of seeing this natural phenomenon, position yourself east of the waterfall with the rising sun at your back.
-The rainbow is best viewed when lots of water is flowing down the Wailuku River, or while it’s raining, but the rainbow can still be viewed year-round!
+The rainbow is best viewed when lots of water is flowing down the Wailuku River, or while it’s raining, but the rainbow can still be viewed year-round if the weather conditions are good.
 At 80ft tall, the broad waterfall of Rainbow Falls is smaller than 422ft ʻAkaka Falls further up the Hamakua Coast but is much easier to access.
-Additionally, you can venture up the side of this waterfall to view it from the top.
+Additionally, you can venture up the stairs alongside of this waterfall to view it from the top.
 Continue further upstream to encounter an ancient banyan tree and Pe’epe’e Falls.